JoshDobbin/gear-givaways/README.md

 gear-givaways
 =============

-This project is really just a mash-up of other peoples work.
 I am new to 3D printing and have been showing the printer off to lots of my firends and family.
 I wanted something small that I could give kids to take home with them.

 This is a highly customizable project that lets me put whatever I want on a gear.
 The gear has a keychain hole in it so kids can use them on their backbpacks.
 I found a variety of methods for adding things to the gear using openscad and this repository give three examples: